 Lastly, there is no odor associated with renewables—and certainly nothing that can make you dead before you hit the ground like hydrogen sulfide (H2S).

 I’ve witnessed many travelers stopping and just simply gazing at a wind farm for its grandness, quietness and simplicity.
 But, I don’t recall (ever) hearing someone say, “Let’s go out to the gas fields and look at the structures,” or “Let’s go watch the pumpjacks!”
 Not to say there are some exceptions to this twisted idea.

 There’s a contingency of individuals out there who insist that George Floyd died from a drug overdose instead of affixation.
 I suppose it is possible, but a little experiment needs to take place first—and a simple experiment at that.

-Starting with the defense team of Derek Chauvin, one of the members should step forward and volunteer to be handcuffed, face down on the asphalt and have the weight of a… say, 180-pound man kneel on the back and side of their neck for almost ten minutes.
+Starting with the defense team of Derek Chauvin (or the jury), one of its members should step forward and volunteer to be handcuffed, face down on the asphalt and have the weight of a… say, 180-pound man kneel on the back and side of their neck for almost ten minutes.